wp-plugins/wp-smushit/readme.txt

 1. Upload the `wp-smushit` plugin to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Automatic smushing of uploaded images can be controlled on the `Settings > Media` screen
 1. Done!

 == Changelog ==

+= 1.6.0 =
+* added setting to disable automatic smushing on upload (default is true)

 = 1.5.0 =
 * added basic integration for the <a href="http://wordpress.org/extend/plugins/wp-smushit-nextgen-gallery-integration/">NextGEN gallery plugin</a>